If you’re starting out on your budgeting journey: be prepared. There’s a big debate underway. The advantages and/or disadvantages of cash.

 However, with most things in personal finance, it’s entirely personal.
 What you choose to do is up to you—even if that’s coloring outside of the lines when needed.

-Learn more about how Qube Money will help you avoid the disadvantages of cash at qubemoney.com.
+Learn more about how Qube Money will help you avoid all of the cash disadvantages at qubemoney.com.